 such that

 is an integral, nef and big divisor on $X'$.
-Now we can apply Koll\'ar's extension \cite[Theorem 5.9]{Kol} to nef and big divisors of the Angehrn-Siu result to $P'$, to deduce that for all $m\geq (dimX +2)(dim X+3)/2$ the morphism associated to $|mP'|$ is injective on $X'$.
+Now we can apply Koll\'ar's extension \cite[Theorem 5.9]{Kol} to nef and big divisors of the Angehrn-Siu result to $P'$, to deduce that for all $m\geq ({\rm dim} X +2)({\rm dim} X+3)/2$ the morphism associated to $|mP'|$ is injective on $X'$.
 As a by-product we then obtain that the linear system $|amL|$ separates two generic points on $X$. \end{proof}

 \begin{cor} Let $n$ be a positive integer and $C$ be a positive constant.
-Then the family of all smooth projective irreducible symplectic varieties of dimension $2n$, of a fixed deformation type and endowed with a big line bundle of volume at most $C$, is birationally bounded. \end{cor} \begin{proof} By Corollary \ref{cor:eff-bir-bound} and \cite[Lemma 2.2]{HM} it follows that any projective irreducible symplectic varieties of dimension $2n$, endowed with a big line bundle $L$ having volume $\leq C$ is birational to a subvariety of a projective space (which by projection we may assume to be $\mathbb P^{4n+1}$) of degree at most $m_0^{2n}C$, where
+Then the family of all smooth projective irreducible symplectic varieties of dimension $2n$, of a fixed deformation type and endowed with a big line bundle of volume at most $C$, is birationally bounded (i.e. there exists an algebraic variety parametrizing birational equivalence classes of such varieties). \end{cor} \begin{proof} By Corollary \ref{cor:eff-bir-bound} and \cite[Lemma 2.2]{HM} it follows that any projective irreducible symplectic varieties of dimension $2n$, endowed with a big line bundle $L$ having volume $\leq C$ is birational to a subvariety of a projective space (which by projection we may assume to be $\mathbb P^{4n+1}$) of degree at most $m_0^{2n}C$, where

 is the integer given by (\ref{eq:eff}).
 Such subvarieties are parametrized by the points of an algebraic variety (the Chow scheme) and the result follows. \end{proof}